 Although this is not Cannes or Sundance or Toronto, the Hong Kong Film Festival is considered a major launching pad for films from all parts of the world into the China and Asian markets.
 Some big names in the Asian cinematic scene make an appearance to promote their latest works.

-This year the festival is going hybrid with both online and in-person screenings.
 It is easy to catch a screening and ticket prices are quite reasonable, if only to see some of Hong Kong's magnificent venues from the inside!

 How Much?
 HK$ 55+